vecheto/allsky_calan/README.md

 # allsky_calan

 Compatible with every ASI ZWO camera.
+Just install "requirements.py" and ensure you have the ZWO drivers.

 Just run "allsky.py" and the script will: